Updated September 4, 2019

-NATIONAL TEAM (HAITI): Has been capped eight times by Haiti...Also represented Haiti at the Under-20 and Under-23 levels…Called in to play for Haiti at the 2015 CONCACAF U-20 Championship in January 2015…Made five appearances in the competition, including three starts against El Salvador, Cuba, and Honduras…Later called in to the Haiti U-23 National Team for the CONCACAF Olympic Qualifying Championship in October 2015, appearing in all three of Haiti’s games…Earned starts against Honduras and Costa Rica…Started in Haiti’s friendly against the Argentina Olympic Team on July 24, 2016 in Boca Raton, Fla. …Made senior international debut for Haiti in a friendly at Japan on Oct.
+NATIONAL TEAM (HAITI): Has been capped 12 times by Haiti...Also represented Haiti at the Under-20 and Under-23 levels…Called in to play for Haiti at the 2015 CONCACAF U-20 Championship in January 2015…Made five appearances in the competition, including three starts against El Salvador, Cuba, and Honduras…Later called in to the Haiti U-23 National Team for the CONCACAF Olympic Qualifying Championship in October 2015, appearing in all three of Haiti’s games…Earned starts against Honduras and Costa Rica…Started in Haiti’s friendly against the Argentina Olympic Team on July 24, 2016 in Boca Raton, Fla. …Made senior international debut for Haiti in a friendly at Japan on Oct.
 10, 2017 and recorded an assist in the 3-3 draw…Started and played 67 minutes in a May 29, 2018 friendly vs. Argentina, matching up against Lionel Messi in the midfield…Made three appearances and one start in 2019/20 Concacaf Nations League qualifying…Helped Haiti win all four matches and qualify for League A, securing a berth in the Gold Cup…Played 28 minutes in Haiti’s 13-0 win vs. Sint Maarten on Sept.
 11, 2018…Started and notched an assist against Saint Lucia on Oct.
 16, 2018, a 2-1 win…Also played in the 2-0 win over Nicaragua on Nov.
 18, and 40 minutes in the 2-1 win against Cuba on March 23…Named to 23-man roster for 2019 Concacaf Gold Cup…Made pair of substitute appearance in friendlies against El Salvador on June 2, a 1-0 loss, and Chile on June 6, a 2-1 defeat…Started and played 90 minutes in each of Haiti's first two Group Stage matches, both victories, at the 2019 Concacaf Gold Cup…Played seven minutes as a substitute in the Quarterfinal on June 29 vs. Canada, a 3-2 win for Haiti…Logged 21 minutes as a substitute in the Semifinal on July 2 vs. Mexico, a 1-0 loss…Semifinal appearance marked Haiti's best ever finish at the Gold Cup.